- Book With Us

 This tour is easy.
 No walk more than 17 km (10.5 miles) You will walk 4 or 5 hours at relaxed pace and spend time at places of interest along the route.
 Walking experience is not necessary as distances are short and the terrain is gentle.
 2 persons Minimum

-Selected 2 or 3 star hotels or upgraded to 3 star hotels only.
+Selected 2 star accommodation or upgraded to 3 & 4 star accommodation only.

 It is a requirement of booking this tour with Hooked on Walking that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.